About Alternative Proteins

 Various fruits and vegetables have naturally occurring characteristics that offer a meat-like appearance, texture or utility, making them simple alternatives to conventional meat.
 These wholefood mimics are becoming increasingly popular in culinary settings for their meaty characteristics.
 Jackfruit has become more widely used for its textural similarities to pulled pork, and banana flowers are gaining the attention of chefs and consumers for having a flaky texture not unlike fish fillets.
 Certain kinds of mushrooms also become firm and fleshy when cooked or dried.

 Entrepreneurs, scientists and chefs are harnessing the power of biology to cultivate animal products from cells.
 The science behind cultivated meat and precision fermentation can enable us to create the same animal products consumed around the globe for thousands of years, in a new, more efficient and safer way than industrial animal farming or fishing.

 Cultivated meat, also known as ‘cell-based meat’ or ‘cultured meat’, is meat, grown directly from cells.
 Cultivated meat and other cultivated products like seafood are created by mimicking the biological process of cell growth that happens within an animal, enabling us to create these foods directly from animal cells.

-A sesame-seed-size sample of cells from an animal are placed in a cultivator, and those cells multiply inside the cultivator when fed nutrients such as proteins, carbohydrates, and fats, in an ideal controlled environment.
+A sesame-seed-size sample of cells from an animal is placed in a cultivator, and those cells multiply inside the cultivator when fed nutrients such as proteins, carbohydrates, and fats, in an ideal controlled environment.

 The result is cultivated meat, identical to components of conventional meat at the cellular level (fats, muscle) but free of pathogens and faecal contaminants, and with the potential to be produced with a smaller environmental footprint.
 Genetic modification isn’t required.
 At scale, cultivating meat looks less like a laboratory and more like a beer brewery, with meat grown in large steel cultivator tanks.